dev-divi/0xDivi.art/Magic/The_Gospel_of_Love_3.md

 Only a fool would take this translation *as gospel*.
 # Preface

-John 16:12
+John 16:12-13

-I still hold much to tell you, but you are not able presently at this moment to carry it.
+`I still hold much to tell you, but you are not able presently at this moment to carry it.

 However, when the Spirit of Reality comes, he will show you the way into all reality.